 The History of Energy Deregulation in Connecticut

-Deregulation has a lot of perks; number one is that it offers residents a chance to be able to afford a payment plan for their electricity.
-This allows residents to choose a plan that is a perfect fit for their budget and their lifestyle, making it easier to budget for electric utilities in CT.
+Deregulation has a lot of perks; first and foremost, it offers residents a chance to afford a payment plan for their electricity.
+This allows residents to choose a plan that is a perfect fit for their budget and lifestyle, making it easier to budget for electric utilities in CT.

-Power distributors in Connecticut offer a variety of options in terms of power including: electricity, solar power and even natural gas for your heating needs during the cold winter months.
+Connecticut electricity suppliers offer a variety of services in terms of power, including residential and commercial electricity, solar energy, and even natural gas for your heating needs during the cold winter months.

-Today, customers get their power supply from one of the two major electric providers in the state, depending on which part of Connecticut they live.
+Today, customers get their power supply from one of the two major electric providers in the state, depending on which part of Connecticut they live in.
 These companies are Eversource Energy and United Illuminating.

 Quick Facts about Energy in Connecticut

 - Regional Greenhouse Gas Initiative (RGGI): The RGGI is a regional agreement between ten Northeast states to reduce greenhouse gas emissions.
-Connecticut, like the other members of RGGI, is slowly reducing their state’s carbon dioxide emissions.
+Like the other members of RGGI, Connecticut is slowly decreasing its state’s carbon dioxide emissions.
 The main goal is to reduce these emissions, particularly from the electrical generator sector, by up to 10 percent by the year 2018.

-- Reformulated Gasoline: Another similarity between California and Connecticut is that the state also requires car owners to use a reformulated gasoline that is blended with ethanol.
+- Reformulated Gasoline: Another similarity between California and Connecticut is that the state also requires car owners to use reformulated gasoline blended with ethanol.

 Utility providers, or line and pole companies, are who you contact to report a downed line or power outage.
-In Connecticut there are two main utility companies; United Illuminating and Eversource.
+In Connecticut, there are two leading utility companies; United Illuminating and Eversource.

-United Illuminating provides the power supply for residential, commercial and industrial purposes that are located in the Greater New Haven and Bridgeport Areas.
+United Illuminating provides the power supply for residential, commercial, and industrial purposes located in the Greater New Haven and Bridgeport Areas.
 It was established in 1899 and is a subsidiary of Avangrid Company.
 Currently, it provides service to more than 340,000 customers.